Alex Grebnev, a former financier turned blockchain entrepreneur, aims to catalyze an app customer base into a DeFi clientele.

 The intention is to offer customers the ability to transfer value globally, with multicurrency wallets and financial services on top, and a Visa credit card capability for spending.

 Grebnev compared the vision for Maps.me with how PayPal works today, noting that PayPal and other fintechs hold customer money in bank accounts and record the transactions.
-TMF, using the Oxygen blockchain, will merely update the distributed register to transfer value rather than move money through the banking system, while sweeping everything into money-market funds that invest in government securities (which sounds to DigFin like what Facebook-backed Diem will do).
+TMF, using the Oxygen DeFi protocol, will merely update the distributed register to transfer value rather than move money through the banking system, while sweeping everything into money-market funds that invest in government securities (which sounds to DigFin like what Facebook-backed Diem will do).
+Oxygen runs on the Solana blockchain.

 - Read more: